By Glen C. Strathy

 Changing the medium also helps convince your brain it is unfamiliar with your story.
 So if you wrote the story on a computer using a word processor, try printing a hard copy of the story and using that for your self-editing or revision.
 Use a pen or pencil to make notes on the manuscript about what you would like to change or improve.

 If you wrote the first draft of your story using a pen and notebook, try typing it into a word processor document.
-You will have to pay close attention to the words in order to do this, so as you type you will likely spot many errors or things you would like to fix.
+You will have to pay close attention to the words in order to do this, so as you type you will likely spot many errors.
+You may find yourself making small improvements to the phrasing as you type.
 You may find the story looks different on the screen than in your handwriting.
 Reading through the onscreen version will help you spot things you want to fix or improve.

 With a word processor, you can easily change the font or the size of the letters for an entire story with a couple of keystrokes (select all the text, then pick a new font or font size).
 Changing the font before you revise a story can make the document look unfamiliar enough for your brain to pay closer attention.
 Increasing the font size can make typographic errors more obvious.